CodeMasterCody3D/Manual-filament-Change-Tracking/README.md

 ## A Better M600 – Automatic Filament Tracking for Multi-Color Prints!

 Tired of manually tracking your filament changes?
-This improved M600 macro for Klipper not only pauses for color swaps but also keeps track of your filament changes automatically!
-Easily swap colors mid-print without losing track of what comes next.
+This improved M600 macro for Klipper not only pauses for color swaps but also keeps track of your filament changes and provides a prompt with which color to switch too.
+Easily swap colors mid-print without losing track of what comes next!

 ## How It Works